 Our Mission

-Early American Sources was launched in 2021 as a response to both the COVID-19 Pandemic and the academic job crisis.
-The indefinite closure of archives and research libraries due to the pandemic helped reveal the importance of adopting new research methods in this digital age.
-At the same time, the increasingly competitive nature of the historical profession necessitates easier access to primary sources for those who cannot secure traditional funding methods.
+Early American Sources was launched in 2021 as a response to the global COVID-19 Pandemic and the increasing competition for research funding.
+The temporary closure of archives and research libraries helped reveal the importance of digital history while the growing number of those who cannot secure research grants necessitates easier access to primary sources.

 In line with these values, Early American Sources tries to cater to a broad audience.
 We want this website to be a resource for everyone.
 That is why we incorporate material that can be used not just by professional historians and academics, but also high school and university students, teachers, librarians, genealogists, archivists, curators, and anyone with a curiosity for the American past.
 This is our history, and we should be able to access it together.

-If you want to support our mission, considering making a donation.
+If you want to support our mission, please consider making a donation.